rog404/geolixir/README.md

 ## 📚 Documentation

-Full documentation can be generated using ExDoc and published on [HexDocs](https://hexdocs.pm).
-Once published, the docs can be found at <https://hexdocs.pm/geolixir>.
+Full documentation can be generated using ExDoc and published on [HexDocs](https://hexdocs.pm/geolixir).

 ## 📝 License